alhussein-jamil/PFE-Haptique/README.md

 ## Tutorial for vibrors

 To start the connection of the vibrators, you need to plug them into a USB port of your choice.
-Then, execute the Python file: demo_win_py3_2023-10-13.
+Then, execute the Python file: demo_win_py3_2023-10-13, present here :

 ![Interface Startup](./Images/interface_python.png)